winston6800/tabby/USER_GUIDE.md

 ---

-*This guide is a living document and will be updated as new features are added.
-Last updated: [Current Date]*
+*This guide is a living document and will be updated as new features are added.*